Average Business Loan Rates in 2024

 3. Build your business credit score

-In addition to solid personal credit, it’s essential to keep track of your business credit report.
+In addition to building a solid personal credit history, keeping track of your business credit report is essential.
 While personal credit scores have a fairly standardized rating system, business credit scores vary depending on the company calculating the score.
-For example, Equifax uses three numbers for small businesses: a business credit risk score, a business failure score and a payment index.
+For example, Equifax creates three numbers for small businesses: a business credit risk score, a business failure score and a payment index.

 4. Establish a relationship with a lender